 Frequently Asked Questions

+How does two-step verification work?
 My Shaw will prompt customers for a six-digit verification code that can be sent to either a mobile phone or email address.

+When will I be prompted for two-step verification?
 My Shaw will detect when signing in with a new browser or device and prompt for additional verification.

+How do I protect my account from cyber threats?
 Two-step verification is a security measure that prevents unauthorized attempts on your MyShaw account.
 (Note: If you receive a text message or an email with a verification code, but you didn't request it, this could be a hacker attempt.
 You should not accept any unaccepted verification requests).

 What does two-step verification do for me?
 Two-step verification reduces the risk of another person accessing your My Shaw account, even if they know your password.

+Do I have to have two-step verification enabled?
 Yes.
 The additional verification is mandatory for My Shaw.

 When do I require two-step verification?
 When logging into My Shaw with a new browser or device you will be prompted for additional verification.
 It will also be required when doing account-sensitive actions such as:

 When logging into the Shaw Home app with a new device, you will be prompted for additional verification if you already have two-step verification set up for your Shaw ID.

 How long will my device remember my two-step verification?
 You can choose to trust a device or browser for 90 days after verifying.
 You will still be required to be verified when doing account-sensitive actions as mentioned above.

+What if my two-step verification doesn't work?
 You can select the ‘Resend Verification Code’ on the pop-up page that requests verification.
 We recommend adding both text (SMS) and email as a way to verify your identity.
 This means that if you cannot receive a code via text (SMS), you will have the option to get the code via email.
 You can choose your favourite method of verification (text or email) in your My Shaw profile.
 The six-digit verification code will only be sent to your secondary method if you request it.